 How to get rid of incense once extinguished?

-As I am burning A LOT of incense lately, I wanted to make sure I was using its ashes the right way so I can enjoy some of their incredible benefits.
-When researching, I found out that one of the ancient methods of agriculture involved burning some sections of the forest and then subsequently cultivating the new areas that had been fertilized by the ashes.
+As I am burning A LOT of incense lately, I wanted to ensure I was using its ashes the right way so I can enjoy some of their incredible benefits.
+When researching, I found out that one of the ancient methods of agriculture involved burning some sections of the forest and then cultivating the new areas that the ashes had fertilized.

 The ash is a natural fertilizer and the fact that it then returns to the ground is part of the cycle of nature.
 In addition to burning tree trunks and branches, ash can also be obtained from pruned branches, herbs, and dried leaves.

 Among the nutritional elements in the ash are the vitally important potassium, phosphorus, magnesium, and calcium.
 The quantity and quality of the nutritional elements contained in the ash depend on what is burned to obtain it: the age of the plant from which the wood was obtained, the species, the environment in which the tree or plant that were used grew, for example.

 Before spreading the incense ash on the ground as fertilizer, it is also very important to keep in mind that you should only use ash as fertilizer when the source of the burned wood is traceable.